 While you are at it, don’t forget to try out some of the other extensions such as Cursor Control, Hot Keys, and One-Handed Control.
 Hot Keys offers an additional row that displays often-used keys such as emojis and symbols.

 Brought to you by none other than Google itself, Gboard is one of the most popular keyboards out there.
 Not only is it chock-full of features such as Glide Typing, Emoji Search, Stickers, and Google Translate, but it also comes with Google Voice Search support, which in my opinion beats iPhone’s integrated Dictation functionality hands down.

-Gboard also features numbers to the top of the keyboard, but not in the form of a dedicated number row.
-Rather, they work as alternative characters — simply press and hold any of the standard keys on the top row for a second to insert the corresponding number.
+Gboard also features numbers on the top of the keyboard, but not in the form of a dedicated number row.
+Rather, they work as alternative characters — simply press and hold any standard keys on the top row for a second to insert the corresponding number.

-If you don’t see alternative numbers displayed within the upper row of the keyboard, simply dive into the Gboard app, tap Keyboard Settings, and then tap the switch next to Show Number Row.
+If you don’t see alternative numbers displayed within the upper row of the keyboard, here’s how to enable it.

 If you don’t like Gboard’s attempts at collecting data, then consider Reboard the perfect replacement.
 It offers loads of features such as theme customization, GIF and sticker support, emojis, quick typing, image searching, video searching, etc. And just like on the Gboard, it has numbers on the top row that work as alternative keys.

 But unlike the Gboard, you can immediately insert numbers with a swipe-up action as opposed to pressing and holding, which is actually far more convenient once you get the hang of it.
 The keys are a standard feature in Reboard, so you don’t have to worry about enabling them either.

 Yes, the default iPhone and third-party keyboards support Swipe Typing.